beforesemicolon/markup/docs/documentation/templating/html-attributes.md

 ## HTML Attributes

-HTML attributes in Markup templates work and look just like normal HTML attributes.
+HTML attributes in Markup templates are just HTML attributes.
 One specific behavior change is related to [boolean attributes](https://developer.mozilla.org/en-US/docs/Glossary/Boolean/HTML) and besides that, your knowledge about HTML attributes transfer as is.

 ### Boolean attributes

-Boolean attributes in HTML are attributes that represent true or false values.
+Boolean attributes in HTML are attributes that represent `true` or `false` values.

 ```javascript
 html`